ShaynaCummings/police-brutality/all-locations.md

 ### Peaceful protestors arrested for breaking curfew | June 1

 Omaha law enforcement officer kicks protester already on the ground.
 Another officer carries a reporter away from the scene.

+id: ne-omaha-2

 **Links**